Barcelona accuse Bartomeu's board of 'serious criminal behaviour'

 Barcelona president Joan Laporta at a press conference to present the results of a club investigation into financial mismanagement.

-At the presentation of the club's 'forensic report' into the financial management of Barca under Bartomeu, current president Joan Laporta also said "payments without cause, payments with a false cause or disproportionate payments were found".
+Bartomeu's successor as president, Joan Laporta also said "payments without cause, payments with a false cause or disproportionate payments" were found.

 Laporta added that "it could not be ruled out that there was unfair reward for those people responsible for these payments".

-The findings of the report prompted the club to file a complaint with the prosecutor's office in Barcelona last week.
-The prosecutor's office began an investigation into "economic crimes" on Friday, a source told AFP.
+The findings of the report prompted the club to file a complaint last week with the prosecutor's office in Barcelona which began an investigation into "economic crimes" on Friday, a source told AFP.

 Barcelona's report, carried out by financial investigations company, Kroll, was initiated after the club's general director, Ferran Reverter, announced the results of an internal audit in October.